Your Estate Planning Checklist: How To Create a Financially Sound Estate Plan

 You shouldn’t include your final funeral and burial wishes in your will because wills often aren’t opened and read until weeks after death.
 You need to specify in a separate document what sort of memorial service you want and whether you want to be buried or cremated.

 Be sure that your friends and family are aware of your wishes, and give them copies of this document or tell them where to find it.
-Also, if you have a deed to a cemetery plot, make sure your family knows where it is, Sweeney said.
+Also, if you have a deed to a cemetery plot, make sure your family knows where it is.

 7. Create a List of Accounts and Documents